Bashar al-Assad

-Bashar al-Assad (Note: /bəˈʃɑr æl.əˈsɑ:d/ bə-SHAR-_-AL-ə-SAHD, also /ælˈæsæd/ al-ASS-ad; بشار الأسد, /apc/) (born 11 September 1965) is a Syrian former politician, doctor and military officer who served as the president of Syria from 2000 until his overthrow in 2024 after the Syrian civil war.
-As president, Assad was commander-in-chief of the Syrian Arab Armed Forces and secretary-general of the Central Command of the Arab Socialist Ba'ath Party.
+Bashar Hafez al-Assad (Note: /bəˈʃɑr ˈhɑ:fɛz ,æl.əˈsɑ:d/ bə-SHAR-_-HAH-fez-_-AL-ə-SAHD, also /ælˈæsæd/ al-ASS-ad; بشار حافظ الأسد, /apc/) (born 11 September 1965) is a former Syrian politician, medical doctor, military officer, and dictator who served as the president of Syria from 2000 until his overthrow in 2024 after the Syrian civil war.
 He is the son of Hafez al-Assad, who ruled Syria from 1970 to 2000.
+His rule as president was a highly personalist dictatorship that governed Syria as a totalitarian police state, becoming arguably more repressive than his father.
+In August 2026, Assad was convicted of war crimes and crimes against humanity by a Syrian court and sentenced to death in absentia.

 In the 1980s, Assad became a doctor, and in the early 1990s he was training in London as an ophthalmologist.
 In 1994, after his elder brother Bassel al-Assad died in a car crash, Assad was recalled to Syria to take over Bassel's role as heir apparent.
 Assad entered the military academy and in 1998 took charge of the Syrian occupation of Lebanon begun by his father.
 On 17 July 2000, Assad became president, succeeding his father, who had died on 10 June 2000.
-Hopes that the UK-educated Assad would bring reform to Syria and relax the occupation of Lebanon were dashed following a series of crackdowns in 2001–2002 that ended the Damascus Spring, a period defined by calls for transparency and democracy.
-Assad's rule would become more repressive than his father's.
+Assad also became commander-in-chief of the Syrian Arab Armed Forces and secretary-general of the Central Command of the Arab Socialist Ba'ath Party.
+Hopes that the Western-educated Assad would bring reform to Syria and relax the occupation of Lebanon were dashed following a series of crackdowns in 2001–2002 that ended the Damascus Spring, a period defined by calls for transparency and democracy.

-His first decade in power was marked by extensive censorship, summary executions, forced disappearances, discrimination against ethnic minorities, and extensive surveillance by the Ba'athist secret police.
+Assad's first decade in power was marked by extensive censorship, summary executions, forced disappearances, discrimination against ethnic minorities, and extensive surveillance by the Ba'athist secret police.
 While the Assad government described itself as secular, various political scientists and observers noted that his regime exploited sectarian tensions in the country.
 Although Assad inherited Hafez's power structures and personality cult, he lacked the loyalty received by his father and faced rising discontent against his rule.
 As a result, many people from his father's regime resigned or were purged, and the political inner circle was replaced by staunch loyalists from Alawite clans.
 Assad's early economic liberalisation programs worsened inequalities and centralised the socio-political power of the loyalist Damascene elite of the Assad family, alienating the Syrian rural population, urban working classes, businessmen, industrialists, and people from traditional Ba'ath strongholds.
 Assad was forced to end the Syrian occupation of Lebanon during the Cedar Revolution in 2005, which was triggered by the assassination of Lebanese prime minister Rafic Hariri.
 The Mehlis report implicated Assad's regime in the assassination, with a particular focus on Maher al-Assad, Assef Shawkat, Hassan Khalil, Bahjat Suleiman, and Jamil Al Sayyed.